-ID FILTER cannot be used in the ALL METAL mode.
-It is pre-set for all the other modes.
-See TARGET ID and ID FILTER section for further information (page 19-20).
+ID Filter cannot be used in the All Metal mode.
+It is pre-set for the Two Tone, Three Tone and Beach modes.
+You can adjust the ID Filter manually according to your personal preferences.
+See TARGET ID and ID FILTER section for further information (page 17-18).